theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - F. The code will not compile because of line 6.

 ## A11.
+B. The code compiles and runs without issue; therefore, options E and F are incorrect.
+This type of problem is best examined one loop iteration at a time:
+- On the first iteration of the outer loop `i` is 0, so the loop continues.
+- On the first iteration of the inner loop, `i` is updated to 1 and `x` to 6.
+The `if-then` statement branch is not executed, and `x` is increased to 10 and `j` to 1.
+- On the second iteration of the inner loop ( since `j` = 1 and 1 <= 2), `i` is updated to 2 and `x` to 11.
+At this point, the `if-then` branch will evaluate to `true` for the remainder of the program run, which causes the flow to break out of the inner loop each time it is reached.
+- On the second iteration of the outer loop (since `i` = 2), `i` is updated to 3 and `x` to 12.
+As before, the inner loop is broken since `x` is still greater than 10.
+- On the third iteration of the outer loop, the outer loop is broken, as `i` is already not less than 3.
+The most recent value of `x`, 12, is output, so the answer is options B. For more information, see Chapter 2.

 ## Q12.
 What is the result of the following program?
 ```java